So, you want to know what it takes to become a people manager? Well, you’ve come to the right place!

 What are the qualities of a people manager?

-Using your expertise and technical abilities to get the work done is an important aspect of being a good people manager.
+A competent people manager uses their experience and technical ability to get the work completed.
 However, those two elements are merely half of the narrative.
 As a people manager, your achievements will be based mostly on “soft skills” that are easy to overlook.

 - Good Communication